dev-shimada/grpc-federation-playground/user/README.md

-# gRPC message sample
+# gRPC user sample
 ## Project Structure

-- `proto/message/`: Contains the protobuf definitions and generated code.
+- `proto/user/`: Contains the protobuf definitions and generated code.
 - `buf.yaml`: Configuration for Buf, a tool for managing Protobuf files.
 - `buf.gen.yaml`: Configuration for generating code from Protobuf files.